 Penny joined StreetCare in 2015, with a strong commitment to assisting other people facing homelessness to access services and to find housing.
 She is strongly motivated by her own experiences of being homeless with a young family, to advocate for the needs of homeless people, particularly women and families.
 She has been volunteering with homeless services in Western Sydney for a number of years, and is keen on working with government to develop processes and services that make it easier for homeless people to access health, housing and support services.
 She is particularly interested in wanting to make services more accessible for women who are forced into homelessness because of domestic violence.

 Peter joined StreetCare in 2015.
 He is an articulate Warradjuri man who is passionate about the needs of people who come out of the prison system with no housing, no accommodation, and who fall into homelessness through the neglect of the state.

 Bianca joined StreetCare in 2016.
 She is a young Warradjuri woman who experienced homelessness as a teenager.
 She is currently studying social work, and is passionate about the housing needs for homeless young people in Western Sydney.

 Melissa joined StreetCare in 2014.
 Having experienced homelessness as a teenager, she has used her experiences as an active volunteer with a number of youth organisations in Western Sydney.
-Melissa was a member of the NSW Youth Advisory Council from 2012-2013, and is committed to representing young people especially, those who are homeless.
-Melissa has recently successfully completed her Honours in Social Work at university, and hopes to use her education to work with homelessness in the future.
+Melissa was a member of the NSW Youth Advisory Council from 2012-2013 and is committed to representing young people especially, those who are homeless.
+Melissa has recently completed her Honours in Social Work at university, and hopes to use her education to work with homelessness in the future.
 Melissa brings a wealth of experiences and skills to StreetCare.
-Melissa authored the report “They Spit at You with their Eyes – Experiences of homelessness in NSW”, which you can read here.
+Melissa authored the report “They Spit at You with their Eyes – Experiences of homelessness in NSW”.